S26-Distributed-Capstone/DistributedSecretsVault/docs/architecture.md

 - The user may request all versions of a secret, which will return a map of version to secret value
 - Receiving node requests k - 1 shards from nodes, and gets one from itself (minimum threshold to reconstruct)
 - Node reconstructs the plaintext secret in memory using Shamir's algorithm (requires k of n shards)
+- For latest-version reads, the node checks how many shards were actually available.
+If reconstruction succeeds but the cluster only returned `k` or `k + repairTriggerBuffer` shards, the node performs best-effort read repair before returning the value.
+- Read repair re-splits the reconstructed plaintext in memory and republishes shards for the same version through the internal prepare + Kafka commit flow.
+It does **not** create a new version.
+- Explicit historical version reads and all-version reads do not trigger repair.
 - **Plaintext exists only in memory during reconstruction, never written to disk**
 - Node returns the secret value to the client and clears it from memory